TRIQS/solid_dmft/README.md

 A more thorough installation can be performed manually via `cmake`, which will also check if you have a working and matching TRIQS installation.

-Please check our [online documentation](https://triqs.github.io/solid_dmft/install.html) for more detailed installation instructions.
+Please check the [installation page](https://triqs.github.io/solid_dmft/install.html) on the online documentation for more detailed instructions.

 ---